gonglinyuan/safim/README.md

 and `results_api/NAME_OF_YOUR_MODEL-fim-tb.jsonl` can be submitted to [https://safimbenchmark.com/submit](https://safimbenchmark.com/submit) to put your model on the leaderboard.
 Note that this page requires login using your Google account.

+## Disclaimer

+The SAFIM benchmark is partially derived from problem descriptions and code solutions from [https://codeforces.com](https://codeforces.com).
+According to the license of CodeForces, you may publish the texts of Codeforces problems in any open sources, but you must preserve a direct link to the site.

+The SAFIM benchmark is created by Linyuan Gong, and Meta (Meta Platforms, Inc.) was not involved in dataset creation.

 ## Citation